 Organizations require successful machine identity management for security strategies to keep pace with not only the sheer volume of machine identities, but also the types of machine identities.
 And machine identity management programs need to be highly automated.
 Manually managing machine identities is a complex task, prone to human error, which can lead to the organization being at risk from bad actors.

-To ensure your company has a smooth digital transformation, talk to your business leaders about investing in cyber security solutions such as the Venafi Trust Protection Platform to fully automate the process of machine identity management.
+To ensure your company has a smooth digital transformation, talk to your business leaders about investing in cyber security solutions such as the Venafi Control Plane for Machine Identities to fully automate the process of machine identity management.